 I have had an engine oil leak for some time now but I keep driving and everything seems fine, what’s the harm?

 When you have an engine oil leak, it hardly ever means imminent failure of your engine.
 This will lull you into a false sense of security that everything is fine and you’ll fix the oil leak at a later date.
 There are some dangers to this line of thinking.
 As stated earlier, driving your vehicle prolonged with an engine oil leak issue can result in internal failure of components that will produce a noisy engine (ticking, tapping, or knocking) and end up costing you thousands of dollars in repairs.
 Another consequence of a prolonged oil leak issue is that oil can get all over your engine bay and onto electrical and other rubber components such as coolant and power steering hoses.
 Over time they can damage these components which will cost even more in subsequent repairs.

 I still have questions, what do I do?

 Hopefully some of this information will answer some of your questions.
 If you have any further questions, our team at Essential Auto Care is more than happy to help answer them.
 Give us a call or email us anytime.
-If you are near the Middle Village area, we also invite you to stop on by.
+If you are near the Queens area, we also invite you to stop on by.
 We perform courtesy visual inspections for our clients with oil leak issues regularly and would love the opportunity to help you with any issues you might have with your car.